 Step 4: Therapeutic Interventions

 Therapy sessions typically involve learning and practicing coping strategies to manage symptoms and build confidence.
-The actual approaches are detailed in the prior section.
+When the work is cognitive, this often means recognizing automatic negative thoughts (ANTs) and common distortions — like mind reading or catastrophizing — and using techniques such as Socratic questioning to test and replace them with more balanced alternatives.
 In addition to therapy, we can discuss lifestyle changes and self-care practices that can play a crucial role in managing your symptoms.
 These may include regular exercise, healthy eating, adequate sleep, stress management techniques, and engaging in enjoyable activities.

 Step 5: Maintenance and Relapse Prevention